 - Optional: Exercise bike

-These things do require you to have a space of about 5’ x6’ at minimum to do a full workout.
+These things do require you to have a space of about 5’ x 6’ at minimum to do a full workout.
 Balconies tend to be quite narrow.
 That doesn’t mean you can’t use this setup but it does mean the exercises you do are somewhat limited.
 Especially exercises where you stretch out your arms next to your body.

 If you can work around this (by only doing one arm at a time for example) You can get away with a narrower space.
-You still want to be able to bend over and lay down so 4’ by 6’ is an absolute minimum.
+You still want to be able to bend over and lie down so 4’ by 6’ is an absolute minimum.

-If you want a pull up bar and/or exercise bike in addition to this equipment, you’re going to need a lot more length.
+If you want a pull-up bar and/or exercise bike in addition to this equipment, you’re going to need a lot more length.

 Cardio + Bodyweight